-Chronic pain fluctuates, and chronic pain conditions can be relapsing-remitting.
+Chronic pain fluctuates, and chronic pain conditions can be relapsingremitting.
 People with chronic pain conditions have good days and bad days.
-These good days and bad days may relate to the lifecourse of the disease (unexplained but disease-typical variations over time) or to patient-specific or external factors, including degree of social support, physical therapy, medical treatment, financial and other pressures, and overall mood.
-Decision-makers should understand that the presence of good days does not mean the person is faking it on the bad days, and instead should expect to see some variation.
-This understanding of chronic pain as inherently variable, and relapsing/remitting, is contrary to the Fifth Circuit standard that, to be legally disabling, chronic pain must be "constant, unremitting, and wholly unresponsive to therapeutic treatment."
-188
+These good days and bad days may relate to the lifecourse of the disease or to patient-specific or external factors, including degree of social support, physical therapy, medical treatment, financial and other pressures, and overall mood.
+In an otherwise medically well-substantiated case, decision makers should understand that the presence of good days does not mean the person is faking it on the bad days, nor should they see the positive impact of social and emotional support as a sign that the pain condition is emotional in origin.
+This understanding of chronic pain as inherently variable, relapsing/remitting, and affected by life circumstances, is contrary to the Fifth Circuit standard that, to be legally disabling, chronic pain must be "constant, unremitting, and wholly unresponsive to therapeutic treatment."